PovertyAction/guides/CleaningGuide/02 Variable Management/04 Skip Logic.md

 # Skip Logic

 Surveys will likely have skip logic.
 For instance, if a respondent says they have zero goats to a question, the survey may instruct the surveyor to (or the program may automatically) go to questions about sheep instead of questions about the quality of goat cheese the respondent makes from their goats.
-When a survey is bench tested and piloted, you should test that these skips worked by developing a series of checks based on a close reading of the survey instrument itself.
-However, skips may not be passed to the final dataset.
+When a survey is bench tested and piloted, you should have tested that these skips worked by developing a series of checks based on a close reading of the survey instrument itself.
+However, skips may not be passed to the final dataset by some programs, such as SurveyCTO.
+This can make it hard to check if there were any errors in the survey coding.

+Defining additional missing values for skips and for questions that were not asked, such as those in long repeat groups can be helpful for two reasons:
+1. Skip values that take an extended missing values can be identified using `==.s` without capturing other types of general missing values `.s`.
+1. Excluding skip values from the general missing value `.` can help to identify errors in cleaning later on, as Stata will not impute `.s` normally.
-Defining additional missing values for skips and for questions that were not asked, such as those in long repeat groups can be helpful for two reasons.
-All skip patterns could take `.s` values and questions that were not asked for household such as a question for the 17th household member in a household with 4 members, could take the `.` missing value.
-For example, if some of the skips did not work or allowed for some entry error among respondents, document the issues by outputting a list of the problematic observations into a spreadsheet and mention it to the PIs.
+Then, failures in skip logic can be identified as part of the cleaning process.
+If some of the skips did not work or allowed for some entry error among respondents, document the issues by outputting a list of the problematic observations into a spreadsheet and mention it to the PIs.

-The following code assigns skip values and then confirms that the skip values were successful.
-Here, it can be very helpful to use the `assert` command.
+The following code assigns skip values and then confirms that the skips were successful during the survey implementation.
+It can be very helpful to use the `assert` command to check this.
 In addition, ensure that the observations who answered those questions are marked in the data by a dummy variable named in a consistent manner.

 ```
 /*